 Skip to main content

-The JS/TS SDK exposes the Machine Markets API as a typed namespace on the existing PeaqosClient.
+The JS/TS exposes the Machine Markets API as a typed namespace on the existing PeaqosClient.
 Same client, additive surface.
 The flat method layout matches the HTTP API one-to-one.

 Setup